Bhuemann/matrix-arcade/README.md

 3. Add your sources & headers somewhere inside this directory
 4. Create a `Makefile` that compiles and places your executable inside this directory

 Note: You will need to add relative paths in your makefile to indicate where certain header/source/libraries you are using reside inside the repo.
-You may checkout out existing sources inside `menu_root` as an example.
+You may checkout out existing makefiles inside `menu_root` as an example.

 Thats it.
 You can either compile using your makefile from your directory or use the `matrix-arcade` makefile to automatically find and run it for you.